 Changes in commodity prices affect the cost of necessary raw materials and other inventories, finished product sales and firm sales commitments.
 Seaboard uses various grain, oilseed and other commodity futures and options purchase contracts to manage certain risks of increasing prices of raw materials and firm sales commitments or anticipated sales contracts.
 Short sales contracts are then used to offset the open purchase derivatives when the related commodity inventory is purchased in advance of the derivative maturity, effectively offsetting the initial futures or option purchase contract.
-From time to time, hog futures are used to manage risks of increasing prices of pork product inventories and related future sales.
+From time to time, hog futures are used to manage risks of increasing prices of live hogs acquired for processing, and hog futures are used to manage risks of fluctuating prices of pork product inventories and related future sales.
 From time to time, Seaboard may enter into short positions in energy-related resources (e.g., heating oil, crude oil, etc.) to manage certain exposures related to bio-energy margins.
 Inventories that are sensitive to changes in commodity prices, including carrying amounts at December 31, 2016 and 2015, are presented in Note 3 to the consolidated financial statements.
 Raw material requirements, finished product sales and firm sales commitments are also sensitive to changes in commodity prices.